EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Additional Results

 \subsection{Edge Enhancement}

 When constructing the lower-level graph $\mathcal{G}_{l+1}$ based on the selected nodes, the edges $\mathcal{E}_{l+1}$ are formed by connecting these nodes using the original edges $\mathcal{E}_l$ from the previous graph.
-However, this approach may lead to disconnected partitions, as observed in previous studies~\citep{lee2019self, cao2023efficient, gao2019graph}, and illustrated in Figure~\ref{fig:appendix_Khop}.
+However, this approach may lead to disconnected partitions, as observed in previous work~\citep{lee2019self, cao2023efficient, gao2019graph}, and illustrated in Figure~\ref{fig:appendix_Khop}.
 To address this issue, we enhance the connectivity of $\mathcal{E}_{l+1}$ by incorporating $K$-hop edges during the edge construction process.
 We investigate the impact of different $K$ values, specifically $K = 2, 3, 4$, on the Flag dataset.
-The results are presented in Table~\ref{tab:appendix_ablation_edge_enhancment}.
+The results are presented in Table~\ref{tab:appendix_ablation_edge_enhancment},along with comparisons of the computational efficiency.

 Notably, $K=2$ yields the lowest RMSE across all conditions (RMSE-1, RMSE-50, and RMSE-all), indicating superior performance compared to higher $K$ values.
 Despite the performance decline observed with $K=3$ and $K=4$, they still outperform the baseline results, indicating the effectiveness of dynamic hierarchical modeling and anisotropy message passing.